|

 till under or use raised beds or mulching, you are giving something

 back to the land.
-I think this is the best kind of offering you can
+Perhaps this is the best kind of offering you can

 that such work is magic.
 Top

-Work For me, there is nothing that brings me as
+For many of us, there is nothing that brings us as

-close to the spiritual world as working in my garden.
+close to the spiritual world as working in the garden.
 Make it as

 pleasant as you can so you will do more of it.
 Choose good tools that